vnotex/vnote/src/resources/docs/shortcuts_en.md

 Insert title at level `<Num>`. `<Num>` should be 1 to 6.
 Currently selected text will be changed to title if exist.
 - `Tab`/`Shift+Tab`
 Increase or decrease the indentation.
 If any text is selected, the indentation will operate on all these selected lines.
+- `Shift+Enter`
+Insert two spaces followed by a new line, namely a soft linebreak in Markdown.
 - `Shift+Left`, `Shift+Right`, `Shift+Up`, `Shift+Down`
 Expand the selection one character left or right, or one line up or down.
 - `Ctrl+Shift+Left`, `Ctrl+Shift+Right`